jbehave/jbehave-ide/jbehave-eclipse-plugin/BUILD.markdown

  ...
 ```

-* External libraries dependency (retrieved through maven) from the plugin point of view are declared in: `build.properties` and `META-INF/MANIFEST.MF`.
+* External dependencies (retrieved through Maven) from the plugin point of view are declared in: `build.properties` and `META-INF/MANIFEST.MF`.
 Thus both files must be updated according to modified or added dependencies.
-Test depdencies belongs to the project lib directory, but are not part of the `build.properties` and `META-INF/MANIFEST.MF` thus not exported within the plugin.
+Test dependencies can be found in the lib directory,
+but since they are not part of the `build.properties` nor `META-INF/MANIFEST.MF`, they are not exported with the plugin.

 ```
 Bundle-ClassPath: .,